Nearsoft/jobs/readme.md

 * Computer science fundamentals in object-oriented design, data structures, algorithms, and problem solving

-## Python Engineer
-⭐️

-* We are looking for great engineering talent to help us grow in 2018 and beyond.
-We have interesting problems and big ambitions.
-We need outstanding people to help us build awesome stuff
-* A Back End Engineer is someone special.
-You've got experience, but also wisdom; you're great technically, but also with people; you take pride in your craft, and also in the success of your teammates.
-You have high standards.
-You love to ship.
-And you're excited by the prospect of using your talents to meaningfully help other people

-### Our Ideal Candidate

-* You have a minimum of 4 years professional software experience
-* You have experience with several programming languages (Java or Ruby) and deep knowledge of at least one object-oriented language
-* You do (or would) enjoy working in Python (at least 1 year of experience)
-* You have experience with JavaScript, Node.js and Angular (1.4.x)
-* You've got hands-on experience with e-commerce systems (designing, building, maintaining)
-* You have experience with microservices (building, deploying, supporting)
-* You have a willingness and ability to communicate ideas and lead/mentor other developers
-* You have designed and implemented optimized, scalable architectures
-* You have built and worked with RESTful APIs
-* You are great at query optimization on relational (MySQL) and non-relational databases
-* You have experience with AWS technologies such as Lambda, Redshift, DynamoDB, and S3
-* You have experience with RabbitMQ, Celery, Redis, and Elasticsearch

 ## Software Test Engineer 2
 🍽

-* We build core services on the JVM using Java and Spring framework with front end developed in Angular 4 and Typescript.
-Web back ends and simple middleware services are often made with Spring Boot API
+* We build core services on the JVM using Java and Spring framework with Front End developed in AngularJS 4 and Typescript.
+Web Back Ends and simple middleware services are often made with Spring Boot API
 * Data is stored in PostgreSQL and in MS SQL Server.
 We run a Mesos cluster for large-scale, distributed applications

-### About You
+### About you

 * You want to be part of a cross-functional team.
 You're curious, passionate, and enjoy tackling hard problems.
 You love technology and enjoy finding better ways to do things.
 You want to share what you discover and feel energized when you can learn from people around you.
 When you build software, you consider how people will use it from all angles.
 You take pride in carefully honing your work until it feels reliable and effortless to use
 * You've been a QA Automation Engineer for at least 3 years, have made significant contributions to projects you've been a part of, and want to engineer at a global scale